-The disk unbalance of 2,5 g-mm $\pm$ 10% is specified as "typical of average end use" and is also consistent with reliable acoustical measurements, since this degree of unbalance avoids causing some drives to slow down.
+C.1 requires that the operation be "typical of average end use".
+Conditions are to be "specified with a view to facilitate the operation of the equipment and to enhance the reliability of the acoustical measurements".
+The disk unbalance of 2,5 g-mm $\pm 10\%$ is specified as "typical of average end use" and is also consistent with reliable acoustical measurements, since this degree of unbalance avoids causing some drives to slow down.
+Technical details justifying this are contained in [8].

-Except for short duration transients, idle modes are considered non-rotational and inaudible.
+Except for short-duration transients, idle modes are considered non-rotational and inaudible.
 Therefore measurement of the idle mode is not required.